versatiles-org/versatiles-documentation/basics/frontend.md

 - Styles that define, how the vector tiles should be drawn.
 - Fonts and symbols for labels and markers on the map.

-To make it easier for you we prepared and bundled everything in a compact package that is easy to use.
+To make it easier for you we prepared and bundled everything in a compact package that is ready to use.

 ## Downloading the frontend<a id="download"></a>